MicrosoftDocs/cpp-docs/docs/cpp/user-defined-type-conversions-cpp.md

 -   An expression that controls a conditional statement, looping construct, or switch does not have the result type that's required to control it.

 -   An operand supplied to an operator does not have the same type as the matching operand-parameter.
 For built-in operators, both operands must have the same type, and are converted to a common type that can represent both.
-For more information, see [Arithmetic Conversions](../misc/arithmetic-conversions.md).
+For more information, see [Standard Conversions](standard-conversions.md).
 For user-defined operators, each operand must have the same type as the matching operand-parameter.

  When one standard conversion can't complete an implicit conversion, the compiler can use a user-defined conversion, followed optionally by an additional standard conversion, to complete it.